energyai-berlin/m29-agent/README.md

 python -c "from src.event_agent import run_event_agent; run_event_agent()"
 ```

-It will connect to Restack and send 2 events to the agent, one to generate another agent and another one to end the conversation.
+This will connect to Restack and send events to the agent, such as generating another agent or ending the conversation.

 ## Deploy on Restack Cloud

-To deploy the application on Restack, you can create an account at [https://console.restack.io](https://console.restack.io)
+To deploy the application on Restack, create an account at [https://console.restack.io](https://console.restack.io).